stamourv/racket-benchmark/README.md

 into the **Package Source:** field and click **Install**.

 [Docs](http://stamourv.github.io/racket-benchmark)
 (Updated manually.
-If they get up to date, let me know!)
+If they get out of date, let me know!)